rust-lang/rfcs/text/0000-command-ergonomics.md

 Perhaps printing the command arguments is overly verbose, and we should print only the command name.

+## `cause` in `Error` impl of `ProcessError`

+Because maybe several things went wrong, ever providing a `Some` `cause` would involve prioritising multiple possible problems.

+Also, (IMO doubtful) EHWG guidelines about `Display` implementations say that we shouldn't include information about the cause in our own `Display`.

+This leaves us with the following options:

+ 1. Not include the actual thing that went wrong in our `Display`.
+    This would in practice result in very poor error messages from many natural uses of this API.
+    Also whether problem A appears in the `Display` output might depend on whether "higher-priority cause" B is present.
+    This seems madness.

+ 2. Violate the EHWG guideline.
+    (Or try to get it deprecated.)

+ 3. Not include a `cause` at all.
+    This is the option we propose.

 ## `read_stdout` etc. naming.